otrv4/otrv4/notes/tor-dev-meeting-notes.md

 #### 4.3 Maintaining forward secrecy

-If we only negotiate a post-quantum key in the initial DAKE, this would compromise perfect-forward secrecy for the conversation.
-Specifically, if a quantum adversary capable of breaking Elliptic Curve Diffie-Hellman were to steal our post-quantum key and record all message traffic, all messages in our past conversation would be compromised.
+If we only negotiate one post-quantum key in the initial DAKE, this would compromise perfect-forward secrecy for the conversation.
+Specifically, if a quantum adversary capable of breaking Elliptic Curve Diffie-Hellman were to steal our post-quantum key and record all message traffic, all messages in our conversation would be compromised.

-Therefore, we want to shorten the window of potential compromise and limit the lifetime of our post-quantum key.
+Therefore, we want to shorten the window of potential compromise and limit the lifetime of the post-quantum key in order to obtain forward secrecy in a post-quantum environment.
 However, because of New Hope's large key size, we have performance limitations and in most cases will not be able to re-negotiate a new key on every message that is sent.